Resources to Help Your Company Return to the Workplace

 Publicize Project Management

-Accountability is a strong motivator.
+Visibility is a strong motivator.
 Use cloud-based project management software like Trello or Asana so team members can see what everyone is working on.
 Here you can assign tasks to people, monitor progress, and set deadlines.
-These platforms make it easier to see what each person is working on, allow for multiple-project collaboration, and allow for visibility into team members’ action items.
+These platforms make it easier to see what each person is working on, facilitate multiple-project collaboration, and allow team members to track each other’s action items.